nakigoe/nakigoe/README.md

 send 200 resumes with cover letters in 15 minutes with one click:
 <br> <a href="https://github.com/nakigoe/hh-ru-bot" target="_blank">github.com/nakigoe/hh-ru-bot</a>

-⭐YAML GitHub Actions automation pushing resumes up on HH·RU (Russian jobs website) every four hours:
+⭐YAML GitHub Actions automation of pushing one's resume up on HH·RU (Russian jobs website) every four hours:
 <br> <a href="https://github.com/nakigoe/hh-ru-raise-bot" target="_blank">github.com/nakigoe/hh-ru-raise-bot</a>

-⭐automation of sending resumes and cover letters on the Japanese job site en-gage·net, Send 5,000 resumes with cover letters per day with one click (knowledge of Japanese is required):
+⭐automation of sending resumes and cover letters on the Japanese job site en-gage·net, send 5,000 resumes with cover letters a day with one click (knowledge of Japanese is required):
 <br> <a href="https://github.com/nakigoe/en-gage-net-bot" target="_blank">github.com/nakigoe/en-gage-net-bot</a>

-⭐automation of sending personal invitations to users on LinkedIn, including the username in the email, sending 200 messages in 15 minutes with one click:
+⭐automation of sending personal invitations to users on LinkedIn, including the username in the LinkedIn message, sending 200 messages in 15 minutes with one click:
 <br> <a href="https://github.com/nakigoe/linkedin-bot" target="_blank">github.com/nakigoe/linkedin-bot</a>